Yoga for healing

 I share my personal experience through yoga to encourage other women to grow and heal into their truest, bravest self.
 The journey into self-discovery takes grit and discipline, but it’s worth it.

 With love, grace, and soul,

 Get a FREE Mantra every Monday!

-More about me, and my reason:
+More about me, my childhood, and my reason:

 I grew up in the Midwest, the oldest of 3, raised by two loving parents who are still together.
 We didn’t live a lavish life, but I also never felt poor.
 I always did what was expected of me, like wearing the pink dresses to church my mother sewed for me, while my sister kicked and screamed and begged to wear pants like our brother.
 I kept my mouth shut, and always wondered why she didn’t just play along.
 Wasn’t it easier that way?

 Seems ideal, right?
 But negative feelings and emotions were always pushed under the rug in my family - and continues in society as women.
 If anything bad happened during my childhood, I wouldn’t know.
 Stressful things like illness, death, or loss of a job were always kept from the kids.
 My parents manufactured a veil of happiness around everything, as if sadness and pain didn’t exist, and as a result, I spent my entire life feeling guilty whenever a negative emotion surfaced.